MichaelTA0111/Packet-Receiver/README.md

 Use the command `./application.o CONSUMER_NUMBER` to run the application manually, where `CONSUMER_NUMBER` is the integer ID of the consumer.

-The `-q` flag will run the application in quiet mode.
+The `-q` flag or `PYTILIA_QUIET` environment variable will run the application in quiet mode.

-The `-v` flag will run the application in verbose mode.
+The `-v` flag or `PYTILIA_VERBOSE` environment variable will run the application in verbose mode.